Differentiable Learning of Generalized Structured Matrices for Efficient Deep Neural Networks: Experiments

 \textbf{Visualization. }Figure \ref{fig:mask-visualization} visualizes the locations of the blocks in exemplary Gaudi-GBLR weight matrices of ViT-Base trained from scratch.
 We select the first, middle, and the last layers of different types: linear layers for Query, Key, Values in Attention modules, and two linear layers (FC1 and FC2) in MLPs.
 Bright colors in Figure \ref{fig:mask-visualization} highlight regions where masks are overlapped.
-The rank of each weight matrix is marked under each visualized mask pattern.
 Interestingly, the resulting matrix is neither BSP nor BLR.
 It is observed that blocks are concentrated in a small number of regions.
 We believe this is related to the Multi-Head \citep{vaswani2017attention} scheme of the ViT.
 Each weight matrix of an attention layer is a collection of weights for multiple heads.
-It is expected that some heads have more significant impacts on the output while others may not contribute as much.
-Hence multiple blocks are allocated to regions that correspond to those heads.
+Because some heads are more important than others, more blocks are allocated to those regions.
 Notice the rank of matrices obtained from the GBLR framework differs significantly across different layers and matrix types (Values, Queries, and Keys).